Frequently Asked Questions

 Realistically, your stall won’t sell out in one market so in your planning take some time to decide what to display on each occasion.

-Have a read of our blog for tips on a smooth set up process.
+Once you’ve booked you’ll have access to tips on a smooth set up process.

 13. What if I have more kit than fits my stall?